Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/index.md

 #### [Accounts Receivable in Healthcare](https://www.linkedin.com/pulse/accounts-receivable-healthcare-tolulope-akinmoju-)
 [<img src="images/Blue Rounded Rectangle Accounting Logo (3).png?raw=true"/>](https://www.linkedin.com/pulse/accounts-receivable-healthcare-tolulope-akinmoju-)

 A neglect of A/R is a major cause of revenue leakage in healthcare and as such the need for AR management and follow up.
 The goal of A/R analysis is to increase revenue collection for the clinic by ensuring services rendered are paid for accurately and promptly.
+For this project, I took on the role of a junior consultant to a Clinic.
+My goal was to understand the current status of their Accounts Receivables and provide recommendations that addresses the possible issues.

 #### [Healthcare Denials Management](/Denials_rcm.md)
 <img src="images/file-1963959149.jpg?raw=true"/>